“Spectacular, gravity-defying hotel with private pool villas perched on the misted terraces of the Ayung River gorge”

 Family friendly accommodation:

-Older children are only accepted in the Duplex Family Pool Villas.
-But those with smaller kids and babies can stay in any of the suites of villas.
+Older children are only accepted in the Family Villas.
+But those with smaller kids and babies can stay in Hidden Palace.

-Hanging Gardens Ubud is situated in southern Bali, 15km north of Ubud and west of the River Ayung.
+Hanging Gardens of Bali is situated in southern Bali, 15km north of Ubud and west of the River Ayung.
 It's approximately 1.5 hours from Denpasar by car.

 Denpasar Ngurah Rai (40km) is the nearest.
 Please click on the links below for a list of airlines serving it.